Steve Cammack: Later career

 Cammack moved on to Alliance Premier League side Scarborough.
 Scarborough were then managed by Neil Warnock, who convinced Cammack to sign for Scarborough whilst the striker was in the bath.
-After leaving the McCain Stadium, he later played for Worksop Town in the Northern Premier League, before being forced to retire due to a persistent groin injury.
+After leaving the McCain Stadium, he later played for Worksop Town in the Northern Premier League before being forced to retire due to a persistent groin injury.

 Later life

-In the early 1990's, Cammack again returned to Scunthorpe United, this time to coach in the club's academy under managers Bill Green and Richard Money, before the return of Mick Buxton as manager led to his departure from the club.
+In the early 1990s, Cammack again returned to Scunthorpe United, this time to coach in the club's academy under managers Bill Green and Richard Money, before the return of Mick Buxton as manager led to his departure from the club.
 Cammack has since worked in the licensing trade and is a keen golfer.